Creating and Running Tasks

 Task Results

-Tasks can specify their expected result type using the result_type
+Tasks can specify their expected result type using theresult_type

 parameter: